-On a Spring Saturday in Squaw Valley, the skies were overcast and sprinkles were in the forecast.
+On a Spring Saturday in Squaw Valley, the skies were overcast and showers were in the forecast.
 For Lauren and Mikael, this gray day was a great day for their wedding.

 Photographer Tim Halberg captured all the precious moments and delicious details of this beautiful celebration.